As you reflect on our accomplishments, please consider supporting our $30 for 30 campaign. Here’s to our fourth decade!

 OVEC coordinated and co-sponsored the 3rd Wellness and Water Conference October 3-4 in Charleston, WV, focusing on the environmental, health, and water impacts of fossil fuel extreme extraction.
 Keynote speakers included the chief health officer for WV, Dr. Rahul Gupta, and the 2014 Goldman Prize winner, Helen Slottje, who helped towns across New York pass fracking bans.

 In September, OVEC organizer Dustin White and volunteer Paula Swearingen spoke at the International Day of Peace Symposium about mountaintop removal’s impacts on water.
-They also participated in the People’s Climate March, joining over 100 fellow Appalachians urging United Nation’s action on climate change.
+They also participated in the People’s Climate March, joining over 100 fellow Appalachians as part of the front-line communities, urging United Nation’s action on climate change.

 In July, we coordinated with the NAACP on a press event where NAACP released Just Energy Policies; Reducing Pollution and Creating Jobs, a West Virginia Report.
 It focused on state energy policies that can reduce harmful impacts from fossil fuel extraction and energy production while creating jobs.